Is your schedule out of control?

 Former president and general Dwight Eisenhower famously said, "I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent."

-Getting caught up in urgent but unimportant work is a habit we fall into easily.
-Have you ever been asked to do an "emergency task" for someone only to find that no one even used your work?
-It was urgent to whoever asked for help, but it wasn’t necessary.
+Getting caught up in urgent but unimportant work is a habit many of us fall into easily.
+Have you ever been asked to do an "emergency task" for someone, only to realize that no one even used your work?
+It was urgent for whoever asked for help, but it wasn’t really necessary.

 Here is how to know if you are succumbing to "the tyranny of the urgent:"

-• You are busy but not getting to your core responsibilities.
+- You are busy, but not fulfilling your core responsibilities.

 You are not alone.
 The brain is wired to prioritize urgency.
-Research published in the Journal of Consumer Research found that people invariably choose urgent tasks over important ones, even though the urgent tasks offer lower rewards.
-It is called "The Mere Urgency Effect."
+Research published in the Journal of Consumer Research found that people often choose urgent tasks over important ones, even though the latter offer higher rewards.
+It is known as "The Mere Urgency Effect."

 "Results from five experiments demonstrate that people are more likely to perform unimportant tasks (i.e., tasks with objectively lower payoffs) over important tasks (i.e., tasks with objectively better payoffs) when the unimportant tasks are characterized merely by spurious urgency."